open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 Note the differences between the various components:

-### Building the Common Transport Archive
+### Building the Common Transport Archive (CTF)

 From the input file `component-constructor.yaml` the common transport archive can be created with the OCM CLI.
 For all variables we need to provide values.
 Variable values can be passed in the command line or stored in a file.
-For many variable having a values file is more convenient.
+For many variables having a values file is more convenient.
 The corresponding file [`settings.yaml`](https://github.com/stb1337/ocm-hello-world-v1/blob/main/settings.yaml) may look like this:

 ```yaml